Advisory and Consulting Board

 Dr. Rinere also served as the Director of Studies of Mathey College and then as the Residential College Dean of Butler College at Princeton, in 2006

 Currently, she is an Assistant Vice President at The New School in the heart of Greenwich Village, working to support students in myriad creative ways.

-Jeremy previously worked with the University of Texas at Dallas as Executive Director of the Institute for Innovation and Entrepreneurship where he led a team focused on cross campus startup activity and entrepreneurship curriculum.
+Jeremy Vickers is currently AVP at Baylor University for External Affairs.
+Previously he was Dean of the College of Professional Studies at Dallas Baptist University and Executive Director of the Institute for Innovation and Entrepreneurship at the University of Texas at Dallas.
+He led a team focused on cross campus startup activity and entrepreneurship curriculum.
 During his time there, he created more than a dozen programs to support student entrepreneurship and raised nearly two million dollars for programs, endowment, and a student seed fund.

 Prior to UTD, Jeremy was at the Dallas Regional Chamber as the Vice President of Innovation where he led strategy and program implementation to support building the North Texas innovation ecosystem.
 He was involved in the launch of the Dallas Entrepreneur Center as a Co-Founder, the Texas Research Alliance, and InnovateDFW and assisted in the launch of the Texas Institute for Sustainable Technology which was focused on leveraging North Texas based research university capabilities to attract grants and consulting in Smart Grid and Cyber Security applications.
 Prior to the Texas Institute, Jeremy was the Director of Commercialization at the North Texas RCIC where he coached startups towards raising angel and venture capital.